 Thank you for choosing to apply to Juniata College!
 Please review the application information and instructions below.
+If you are an international transfer student, please click here.

 - When submitting your application, be sure to select Juniata College as one of the schools.